Skip to main content

 3. Drag the AddScope action into the flow and save

-Create an API with these settings:
+Create an API with the following settings.

 SettingValue